pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-conditionals2.md

 # Conditional Statements With Alternative Conditions

-* Describe the syntax for conditional statements with alternative conditions or combinations of conditions in **Python**.
+* Describe the syntax for conditional statements with multiple conditions or combinations of conditions in **Python**.
 * Write conditional statements with alternative conditions or combinations of conditions in **Python**.

 On the previous page, you learned how to write conditional statements that check for one condition before executing some code: